HemalishaTagore/PROMPT-ENGINEERING-EX-NO-2/README.md

 ## OUTPUT

 ## RESULT
-in a specific task: text summarization is executed successfully.
+To evaluate and compare the effectiveness of prompting techniques (zero-shot, few-shot, chain-of-thought, role-based) across different AI platforms in a specific task: text summarization is executed successfully.